 The average transaction price reference used is $30,382.
 The average transaction price estimate was published by Cars.com on November 3, 2014.

 The median household income used is $54,457, based on a simple curve fit forecast using Sentier Research estimates for January 2014 through July 2014.
 Sentier Research did not publish median household income data this month due pending analysis of the effects of changes in the Current Population Survey sample design.

 U.S. Average 48-Month Auto Loan Interest Rate

-The interest rate used in the June 2014 index is 4.05 percent.
-The interest rate is the national average 48-month interest rate for June 19, 2014 published by Bankrate.com based on a weekly survey of large banks and thrifts.
+The interest rate used is 3.99 percent.
+The interest rate is the national average 48-month interest rate for October 16, 2014 published by Bankrate.com based on a weekly survey of large banks and thrifts.
 Bankrate.com does not keep an archive of past 2014 rates.
-However, the Bankrate.com rates for June 19th can be found at Yahoo.com.
+However, the Bankrate.com rates for October 16th can be found at Yahoo.com.

-The insurance premium used in the calculation of the April 2014 index is $130 per month.
+The insurance premium used is $130 per month.
 The premium is based on state average insurance premiums published by Insure.com for 2014, and then weighted by state population to develop a national average.
 The state population estimates are from the Census Bureau’s Population Estimates Program, Annual Estimates of the Resident Population: April 1, 2010 to July 1, 2013, 2013 Population Estimates (ID PEPANNRES).

-The sales tax rate used in the calculation of the June 2014 index is 7.24 percent.
-This rate is based on state average combined sales tax rates published by the Tax Foundation for 2014, and then weighted by state population to develop a national average.
+The sales tax rate used is 7.26 percent.
+This rate is based on state average combined sales tax rates published by the Tax Foundation for the Midyear Update 2014, and then weighted by state population to develop a national average.
 Population numbers used were identical to those used for the insurance premium calculation.